 It will wrangle all of those little bits and it closes so you don’t have to worry about accidentally dropping it spilling thumbtacks all over the floor.

-I’m back on the cords again.
+I’m back on the wires again.
 And this isn’t even the last time I’m going to talk about cords.
-That’s how important cord organization is to me.
-Even if they aren’t getting caught in your feet, they are distracting.
+That’s how important cord management is to me.

-But, not if you can whip up this magical cord hiding trick.
+But, not if you can whip up this magical cord-hiding hiding trick.
 I mean, you can’t even see a single cord!
 How are they doing this?

 You can find the details for how to make your own little pegboard at Love Create Celebrate.